chatswithjc/godisgood/content/en/docs/book/power-of-belief.md

 * Choose to focus on the magnificent things happening in your life right now.
 Stuff you don't think about.
 Roof over your head.
 A job.
 Friends. **Marriage is not the answer to loneliness and boredom!** A life of purpose and service is.
 Find your purpose in life.
 Your purpose will drive you to the most amazing people in the world!

 * Stop trying to be right all the time.
 Who needs that?
 Really...
 What about just listening and asking questions?
 It is so boring to be around opinionated, predictable, non creative people...

+## Stop Worrying

+By God's design, we all have a **natural reflex.** A natural reflex is just what you do when you face any situation.
+God made us that way!
+You don't have to teach a child a natural reflex.
+If a child touches something hot, he will recoil.
+He doesn't leave his hand there, but will pull it back.
+That is a natural reflex!
+Same when someone hurts you emotionally.
+Same when you face an unexpected problem.
+Natural reflexes are not bad.
+They could actually save your life!

+Then there is a **conditioned reflex.** This is what you learn in time.
+It's called "crisis management."
+You learn how to respond to situations.
+When you learn to drive, for instance, it is not easy at first.
+You are conscious of everything you are doing.
+But after awhile, it gets easier.
+And before you know it, your driving has become a series of conditioned reflexes.
+The better you train yourself in the area of conditioned reflexes, the better you will be able to handle the unexpected.

+So what should you do when you face a personal crisis?
+Running away won't help!
+Repressing and denying reality won't help either!
+Worrying makes it worse.

+That's when you need to resist your natural reflex, and exercise, and develop, the best conditioned reflex for the moment.

+For example, in times of trouble, some people turn to other people.
+There is a healthy place for that conditioned reflex.
+That is certainly better than getting drunk, or doing drugs, or tuning out by pretending that a bad situation does not exist.
+But, you see, Friend, ultimately, people cannot meet all your needs.
+No one will be able to do that for you.
+There comes a time when you need supernatural power to manage a crisis successfully!
+And by the way, this is a huge issue in long term marriages that end up in divorce.
+Usually there are mountains of unmet expectations, unresolved conflict, and deep disappointment.
+No one, should be expected to fulfill all of your needs.
+It's impossible!

+So, here is the conditioned reflex that will become the best prescription against worrying, running away, stressing out, going crazy, or avoiding a crisis altogether!

+**Turn to God.**

+It is that simple, yet it takes a well disciplined conditioned reflex to do it.
+In the midst of unmet needs and expectations, turn to God!
+In the midst of a dark storm, turn to God!
+When sad, depressed, unable to get hold of yourself, turn to God!

+Philippians 4:6 tells us:

+**"Be anxious for NOTHING, but in EVERYTHING by prayer and supplication, with thanksgiving, let your requests be made known to God."**

+The best prescription for worry is prayer, understanding the promises of God, reading the Bible, praising Him, and placing everything in His hands.
+Let me share with you what I do every morning.
+I actually raise the palms of my hands to God while I pray.
+I place each one of my kids on those palms.
+One by one.
+I place marriages I am praying for.
+I place people I have not even met but request prayers for a particular issue. **It helps me to visualize, the act of surrendering.** That's why I kneel.
+God is not impressed by that!
+No one sees me.
+It is my mental state that matters.
+It is good for my mind.
+It is good in order to create a conditioned reflex that says...
+"When anxious, when in pain, STOP, PAUSE and SURRENDER..."
+When freaking out abut something... stop all the crazy traffic going on in your mind, and in your tummy... and be silent before God.
+He was there before you got there.
+He was watching everything.
+He is in the crisis with you, and He has already decided what the best outcome will be, if you don't fight back!